nimbix/jardoc/docs/apps_tutorial.md

 * '8443/tcp'
 * '8888/tcp'

-Note also that '22/tcp' will be exposed on the public ip, but will redirect to port '2222/tcp' on the job's pod side.
+Also note that '22/tcp' will be exposed on the public ip, but will redirect to port '2222/tcp' on the job's pod side.
 This is to reach the Jarvice embed ssh server, that listen by default on port 2222.
 Please see the next session to know how to use this embed ssh server to connect to a shell of your job (if needed).

 **END**